Thomas F. McManus

-Thomas Francis McManus (September 11, 1856 – November 14, 1938) was a fish merchant who became a naval architect, responsible for introducing the shortened bowsprit and long stern overhang to give speed to his vessels.
+Thomas Francis McManus (September 11, 1856 – November 14, 1938) was a fish merchant who became a naval architect, who introduced a shortened bowsprit and long stern overhang to make his vessels faster.
 He was well known for revolutionizing the Gloucester fishing schooner.
-He made the fastest vessels of their type in the world and was honored on two continents for his skill as a naval architect.
+He made the fastest vessels of their type in the world, and was honored on two continents for his skill as a naval architect.
 He became known as the "Father of the Fishermen's Races."
 500 fishing schooners used his designs to improve speed.
 He was a friend of Sir Thomas Lipton and President Theodore Roosevelt.